soyart/ssg/README.md

 ### Concurrent writes and environment variable

-ssg-go allows users to configure concurrent write goroutines (green threads).
+ssg-go allows users to configure concurrent writer goroutines (green threads).

-ssg-go by default writes 20 files concurrently.
-This concurrent threads can be configured by setting env `SSG_PARALLEL_WRITES` to a non-zero positive integer.
+ssg-go, by default, writes out to 20 files concurrently.
+The number of concurrent threads are configured by setting env `SSG_PARALLEL_WRITES` to a non-zero positive integer.

 If the env value is illegal, ssg-go falls back to 20 concurrent write threads.